 We recognize the tax liability for uncertain income tax positions on the income tax return based on the two-step process prescribed in the interpretation.
 The first step is to determine whether it is more likely than not that each income tax position would be sustained upon audit.
 The second step is to estimate and measure the tax benefit as the amount that has a greater than 50% likelihood of being realized upon ultimate settlement with the tax authority.
 Estimating these amounts requires us to determine the probability of various possible outcomes.
 We evaluate these uncertain tax positions on a quarterly basis.
-We recognize interest and penalties related to unrecognized tax benefits within the income tax expense line in the accompanying consolidated statements of operations.
+We recognize interest and penalties related to unrecognized tax benefits within the provision for income taxes line on the accompanying consolidated statements of income.

 Net Income per Share - Basic net income per share is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding.
-Diluted net income per share is computed giving effect to all dilutive potential shares that were outstanding during the period.
+Diluted net income per share is computed giving effect to the weighted-average number of dilutive potential shares that were outstanding during the period using the treasury stock method.
 Potential dilutive common shares consist primarily of outstanding stock options, shares to be purchased under our employee stock purchase plan and unvested RSUs.